How Much Does It Cost to Feed a Miniature Dachshund?

 Some things to keep in mind when you review my Dachshund food cost calculations are:

-- My miniature Dachshunds weighs around 11 lbs, and are moderately active, and require an average of 450 calories per day to maintain their ideal weight.
+• My miniature Dachshund weighs around 11 lbs, is moderately active, and requires an average of 450 calories per day to maintain her ideal weight.
 This number of calories is what I used for my calculations.

-- I chose chicken-based formulations in most cases because almost every brand makes one and consistency in protein source allows for a more accurate comparison.
+• I chose chicken-based formulations in most cases because almost every brand makes one and consistency in protein source allows for a more accurate comparison.
+Note: chicken is one of the most common protein allergies in dogs, but turkey is about the same price and is generally ok if a dog is allergic to chicken.

 Now, let’s talk numbers…..